You can now book directly with Conference-Partners, our hotel booking bureau.

 Members with access needs should contact email@example.com as we are still holding a small number of accessible rooms at various hotels with easy wheelchair-friendly commutes to the CCD.

-We have been negotiating with Dublin hotels to get the best rates possible, and have secured blocks in many 3 and 4 star hotels near the city centre, including all those closest to our venue – The Convention Centre Dublin (CCD).
-All have given us heavily discounted rates, often 15-30% lower than the average lowest rate you would have found for those same hotels in August 2018.
+We negotiated with Dublin hotels to get the best rates possible, and have secured blocks in many 3 and 4 star hotels near the city centre, including all those closest to our venue – The Convention Centre Dublin (CCD).
+All have given us heavily-discounted rates, often 15-30% lower than the average lowest rate you would have found for those same hotels in August 2018.

 To achieve the substantial discount, we have had to accept some special terms that may affect the scheduling of your booking:

 - Payment in Full – When you book, the full amount for all the nights of your stay will be charged as a deposit.